How to make a travel insurance claim

 Making a claim for lost, stolen or damaged items or luggage

 If your luggage is lost or damaged in transit, report it to the airline before you leave the airport.
-You’ll need to fill out any necessary forms and take copies to support your travel insurance claim.
+You’ll need to fill out any necessary forms and take copies to support your baggage insurance claim.
 Make sure you get an official report or a “property irregularity report (PIR)” from the airline or their handling agent.

 If your baggage is delayed and you need to buy essential items to tide you over, keep the receipts and include copies with your claim.

-If your belongings are stolen while you’re on holiday, you’ll need to report the theft to the police within 24 hours and get a copy of the police report, with a crime reference number to include with your claim.
-If that isn’t possible, you’ll need to show why – by proving that the local police station was closed, for example – and speak to someone else like the hotel manager or a tour operator to get a written report.
+If your belongings are stolen while you’re on holiday, you’ll need to report the theft to the police within 24 hours.
+Make sure you get a copy of the police report, with a crime reference number to include with your claim.

 Travel insurance typically excludes claims for lost luggage resulting from your negligence or carelessness.
 For example, if your bag was stolen while left unattended, your claim will likely be rejected.
 So keep a watchful eye on all your belongings.